yabbah/MassCTRL/Readme.md

 py MassCTRL.py group=archclients,fileservers recipe=cleanup_tmp,install_new_software
 ~~~

-This system is heavily dependent on ssh and scp and that your enviorment is up prorperly for ssh and scp operations.
+This system is heavily dependent on ssh and scp and that your enviorment is set up prorperly for ssh and scp operations.
 If ssh and scp does not work in your enviorment, MassCTRL will fail too.

 ### Group file and syntax: